5 Plants That Look Good With Coral Bells

 Tiarella is bushy and about the same size as Coral Bells.
 The only difference is that some varieties have a trailing growth habit.

-A slight discrepancy between these plants is that Tiarella likes more shady and damp places.
-Whereas Coral Bells prefers well-drained soil and can tolerate more sunlight.
+A slight discrepancy between these plants is that Tiarella likes more shady and humid places.
+At the same time, Coral Bells prefer well-drained soil and can tolerate more sunlight.

 Nevertheless, they can be successfully grown in the same bed under approximately the same conditions.

-The more dissected and striped leaves of some Tiarella varieties will be a great companion to the more rounded and colorful Heuchera leaves.
+Some Tiarella varieties’ more dissected and striped leaves will be a great companion to the more rounded and colorful Heuchera leaves.

 Pulmonaria